zanawar/azure-pipelines-tasks-terraform/README.md

 ## Dev Environment Operations

 ### Visual Studio Code Debugging Support
 There is a configuration for each task provided.
-The each configuration will allow setting break points and debugging the execution of the task
+The each configuration will allow setting break points and debugging the execution of the task.
+The following launch configurations have been provided for debugging
-- TerraformInstaller: NPM DEBUG
-- TerraformCLI: NPM DEBUG
+- debug:tf installer    - Debug the TerraformInstaller task itself using the .env file as the input params
+- debug:tf cli          - Debug the TerraformCLI task itself using the .env file as the input params
+- debug:tf cli:tests    - Debug the unit tests
+- debug:tf cli:e2e      - Debug the end to end tests

 ### Restore the npm packages for each task
 ```